vraic/harvest-app/README.md

 Practical digital tools for the island farming community.
 Built on island, for islanders.

 Harvest is open-source software: anyone can use this codebase and deploy it wherever they want, however they want.
-If you'd rather not self-host, you can subscribe to a fully hosted and commercially supported version at [harvest.je](https://harvest.je).
+If you'd rather not self-host, check out the fully hosted and commercially supported version at [harvest.je](https://harvest.je).

 ## What Is Harvest?